Front end and back end: Software definitions

-In content management systems, the front end refers to views facing end users, and the back end refers to views facing administrative users.

-In speech synthesis, the front end refers to the part of the synthesis system that converts the input text into a symbolic phonetic representation, and the back end converts the symbolic phonetic representation into actual sounds.

-In compilers, the front end translates computer source code into an intermediate representation, and the back end produces executable code from the intermediate representation.
+There are many different ways the terms 'front end' and 'back end' can be defined in the context of software.
+For example, in content management systems, the front end refers to views facing end users, and the back end refers to views facing administrative users.
+Similarly, within the field of speech synthesis, the front end refers to the part of the synthesis system that converts the input text into a symbolic phonetic representation, and the back end converts the symbolic phonetic representation into actual sounds.
+In programming language compilers, the front end translates computer source code into an intermediate representation, and the back end produces executable code from the intermediate representation.
 The back end usually optimizes to produce code that runs faster.
 The front end/back end distinction can also separate a parser that deals with source code from a compiler that generates and optimizes executable code.
 Some designs, such as GCC, offer multiple front end options (parsing different source languages) and multiple back end options (generating code for different target processors).

 Some graphical user interface (GUI) applications act as a thin front end for underlying command-line interface (CLI) programs, to save users from having to learn the CLI terminology and commands.